 I really believe in combining different apps to get the best results!
 I feel like there is an app for every purpose, and Photoshop mix is great for layering, but it doesn’t even have an option to add text, which is why another app might be necessary.
 Neither does it have advanced color balancing options.

 That’s why I turn to other apps to finish the job, Snapseed, and iPhones, built-in image editor.
 You can download an app for every purpose such as fonts, layering, photography, editing, recoloring, etc.

 I found some apps that were extremely useful for making cover art.
 Here are just a few links to them in AppStore.

 Snapseed, Unsplash, Photoshop Mix, and Phonto are my favorites.
 Phonto is for adding fonts, Photoshop Mix is for layering, Unsplash is for getting pictures and Snapseed is great for filters and advanced editing.

 If you want to create cover art for digital distribution, go with a resolution of 3000×3000 pixels.
 Some distributors will let you get away with less such as 1000×1000 however.
 When music is played within apps such as Apple Music or Spotify, only a thumbnail is shown.
 So it’s not very important to have a high resolution.

 To get great results when you’re making cover art on your phone.
-The trick to getting good results is using great images from the start.
+The trick to getting good results is using great images.
 That just speeds up the entire process, and you won’t have to edit as much.
 While the screen size is small, many image editing apps are created to provide maximum usefulness in a small format.